 Will I just be offered my flu vaccination?

-Even if the COVID-19 vaccine is available, we are not likely to be allowed to administer them together.
+Even if the COVID-19 booster vaccine is available, we have not received guidance regarding administering the vaccines together.
 We may be offering pneumonia / shingles vaccinations to those patients who are eligible.
 We will not be able to address any other medical/administrative queries during your visit as it is important clinics run to time so that we can maintain safe social distancing.

 Who is eligible for a free NHS flu vaccine?